International students intending to study in the United States must first obtain an F-1 Student Visa.

 Once you receive your I-20 from Lyon and have paid your SEVIS fee, you can begin the F-1 application process.

 Please note: You must allow adequate time for visa processing and visa appointment wait times, which can range from several weeks to several months.
-Review visa wait times at your local embassy here.
+Review visa wait times for your local embassy on U.S. Department of State website.

 If you are a Canadian citizen, you do not need an F-1 visa to study or participate in an exchange program in the U.S. However, you will need to obtain a Form I-20 (or DS-2019).
 Upon receipt of your I-20, you will be assigned a SEVIS number and required to pay the registration fee.
 You must present your SEVIS receipt and I-20 (or DS-2019) at the U.S.—Canada land border or at the airport for lawful entry to the U.S. as an F-1 student.
 You will also need to present your Canadian passport, proof of financial support, and proof of ties to Canada.